Skip to main content

 3 mentions Positive Neutral Negative

-Optimization reviews are mixed, with some users experiencing poor performance, while others report smooth, stutter-free gameplay on high settings even with older high-end hardware.
+Optimization reviews are mixed, with some users experiencing poor performance, while others report smooth, stutter-free gameplay even on older high-end hardware like an i9 10400k with a 3090 GPU at highest settings.

 • “It runs smooth as silk on my several years old PC (i9 10400k with 3090 card), no stuttering on highest settings.”